 To hear Alba tell it, meeting her husband Cash Warren and having a family with him, changed everything.
 In 2004, the two fell in love on a movie set and, in a recent tribute to their relationship, she posted the following about Warren: “You are the calm and voice of reason, always keeping things in perspective and seeing the beauty and light in every circumstance.
 I love you more than words could explain and I’m so proud to be your partner in life.”

-Together, over the past 14 years, the two have had three children: Honor (born in 2008), Haven (born in 2011), and Hayes (who was born only a few months ago).
+Together, over the past 14 years, the two have had three children: Honor (born in 2008), Haven (born in 2011), and Hayes (born just as 2017 was drawing to a close).
 Yet, Alba prickles when asked how she balances motherhood and her career, often responding, “How many men get asked that question?”
 And she has good reason to be wary.
 However, unlike many women, her motherhood directly informed her current career.
 Without the birth of her first child, The Honest Company might never have existed.

 When Alba was pregnant with Honor, she was naturally concerned with the environment into which she would be bringing her baby, especially given how sick she had been as a child.
 She began researching clean products for her home in an effort to protect her baby from toxins lurking in everything from diapers to body creams.
 After receiving clothes at a baby shower and washing them in a detergent that caused her skin to break out in hives, Alba became more determined than ever to launch a company that would provide consumer products that were safe, ethically made, and beneficial to both mother and child.